Dopamine Transporter SPECT Image Classification for Neurodegenerative Parkinsonism via Diffusion Maps and Machine Learning Classifiers: Datasets of PPMI and Clinical Cohort

 \subsection{Labeling Criterion}

 All DaT-SPECT images were visually interpreted by three experienced board-certified nuclear medicine physicians according to Society of Nuclear Medicine practice guideline \cite{Djang2012}.
-The labeling criteria were established manually, (1) Normal DaT-SPECT images: the normal striata on transaxial images should look crescent- or comma-shaped and should have symmetric well-delineated borders.
+The labeling criteria were established manually as follows.
+(1) Normal DaT-SPECT images: the normal striata on transaxial images should look crescent- or comma-shaped and should have symmetric well-delineated borders.
 (2) Abnormal DaT-SPECT images: the abnormal striata have reduced intensity on one or both sides, often shrinking to a circular or oval shape.
 The putamen is usually more severely affected than the caudate nucleus.

 Blinded to patients' clinical information except age and gender, three nuclear medicine physicians visually interpreted the DaT-SPECT images independently.
-The final consensus result of normal or abnormal image was assigned at least 2 physicians achieved an agreement.
+The final consensus result of normal or abnormal image was assigned if at least 2 physicians achieved an agreement.
 The PPMI dataset images ($1 \times 109 \times 91 \times 3 $) were divided into two classes (HC and PD).
-The clinical dataset images of KCGMH-TW were divided into two classes (normal and abnormal).
-The train/validation/testing dataset were summarized in \textbf{Table. \ref{tab:table}}.
-We analyzed KCGMH-TW dataset images based on single image ($1 \times 128 \times 128 \times 3 $) (i.e. central image in \textbf{Fig. \ref{fig:data_example}} and three images ($3 \times 128 \times 128 \times 3 $) (i.e. three images of middle row in \textbf{Fig. \ref{fig:data_example}}).
+Similarly, the clinical dataset images of KCGMH-TW were divided into two classes (normal and abnormal).
+The training/validation/testing dataset were summarized in \textbf{Table. \ref{tab:table}}.
+We analyzed KCGMH-TW dataset images based on single image ($1\times128\times128\times3$, i.e., the center image in \textbf{Fig. \ref{fig:data_example}}) or three ($3\times128\times128\times3$, i.e., the three images of the middle row in \textbf{Fig. \ref{fig:data_example}}).